-- 11.01 L 1 The contact day shall not exceed eight hours from the beginning of the first assigned hour to the end of the last assigned hour. - 11.01 L 2 Every effort shall be made to ensure that work will not be assigned to begin less than 12 hours after the end of the previous day's work assignment. - 11.01 L 3 A teacher shall not normally be assigned work on calendar Saturdays or Sundays.
+- 11.01 L 1 The contact day shall not exceed eight hours from the beginning of the first assigned hour to the end of the last assigned hour except by written voluntary agreement.
+The Union Local shall receive a copy of such agreement within seven days. - 11.01 L 2 Every effort shall be made to ensure that work will not be assigned to begin less than 12 hours after the end of the previous day's work assignment. - 11.01 L 3 A teacher shall not normally be assigned work on calendar Saturdays or Sundays.
 Where a teacher is assigned to work on a Saturday or Sunday, the teacher shall be credited with one and one-half times the credit hours normally given for hours so assigned and attributed. - 11.01 L 4 A teacher may agree in writing to waive the premium credits provided for in 11.01 L 3 for a specified period of time. - 11.01 M Where a Union Local and a College agree in writing on terms governing workload assignments at the College, such agreements shall be binding on the College, the Union Local and the teachers and timetables shall be established in accordance with such local agreements.